 Description

-A small cottage community exists within the park boundaries but occupies less than one percent of the total area and doesn't impact the hiking experience.
-Most visitors never encounter these private holdings, which remain practically invisible from the main trail system.
+A small private cottage community exists within the park boundaries, but it occupies less than one percent of the total area and has essentially no impact on the hiking experience—most visitors never encounter it.
+The park's proximity to Chatham makes it an easy day trip from the region, with additional services and accommodations available nearby in the Municipality of Chatham-Kent.

 Services and amenities